daethnir/authprogs/doc/authprogs.md

 ## AUTOMATED KEY INSTALLATION

-Authprogs is capable of adding your key to your `authorized_keys` file (`~/.ssh/authorized_keys` by default) programatically.
-It also disableds ssh port forwarding by default for this key (a sensible default for most batch jobs.)
+Authprogs is capable of adding your key to your `authorized_keys` file (`~/.ssh/authorized_keys` by default) programmatically.
+It also disables ssh port forwarding by default for this key (a sensible default for most batch jobs.)

 authprogs will refuse to install a key that is already present